Overview

 medium and bends more towards the normal on entry.

-- Begin with two retrieval questions from the refraction lesson so students recall how to identify
+- Start with two retrieval questions from the refraction lesson so you recall how to identify

 the incident and refracted angles from a diagram.